Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-When assessing your application, the bank will make an inquiry into your credit history.
-This credit inquiry is then recorded on your credit report and can negatively affect your credit score.
+When assessing your application, the bank will make a hard pull inquiry into your credit history.

 A higher credit limit also means higher minimum monthly repayments.

-Having more credit could increase your spending and lead to more debt if you’re not disciplined.
+Having more credit could increase your spending and lead to more debt.

 What’s the maximum credit limit on credit cards?